laristra/documentation/documentation_c.md

 1. Go to [the Github website](github.com/join) and enter a username, email address, and password.
 2. Go to [the Github website](github.com/join) and add a new repo--give it a name and initialize it with a README file.

-### Create SSH Key on GitHub -- Once only per GitHub account
+### Create SSH Key on GitHub -- Only once per account
 SSH provides a secure channel in an unsecure network.
-SSH uses encryption, and on GitHub the user creates a pair of public and private keys which allow remote access (using the command line on Terminal).
-To create a SSH key on GitHub, go to Terminal.
+SSH uses encryption, and on GitHub the user creates a pair of public and private keys which allows remote access (using the command line on Terminal).
+To [create a SSH key for GitHub](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/), go to Terminal.
 Type `ssh-keygen -t rsa -b 4096 -C "<your_email>"`.
-Enter y for yes when prompted to save the key in the default file.
-[More instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) Then, go to GitHub settings.
+Press enter to save.
+Do not enter a passphrase.
+Then, go to GitHub settings.
 "SSH and GPG keys" is listed under "Personal settings" on the left side of the screen.
 Click "New SSH key" in the upper right corner.
+Copy the public version of the SSH key into the window on GitHub.
 [More instructions](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)

 ### Clone GitHub Repo to your computer
 [Github's instructions](https://help.github.com/articles/cloning-a-repository/) are fairly straightforward -- first click "Clone or Download" on the main page of a repo and copy the SSH key version.
 Then go to Terminal and type `git clone https://github.com/<username>/<repo_name>`, which will clone the contents of the git repo to your computer.